section-engineering-education/engineering-education/articles/connecting-basic4android-b4a-application-with-php-and-mysql-database/index.md

 - When you click the button in the B4A application, the data is inserted into the database.

 ### Read data from MySQL to B4A application

-- The code below is for fetching data from the MySQL database to the B4A application.
-In this case, we will fetch one entry only.
+- The code below is used to fetch data from the MySQL database to the B4A application.
+In this case, we will fetch only one entry.
 This is the first entry that was inserted into the table.

 ### PHP code